IvanMed1002/Active-Directory-Lab/README.md

  1. Start the VM and follow the prompts to install Windows Server 2019.<br/>
  2. Install “Guest Additions” to enhance the overall usability of the VM and enable features like resizing the VM window and clipboard sharing between the host and guest operating systems.<br/>
- 3. Set up the network adapters in VirtualBox.<br/>
+ 3. Set up the network adapters in VirtualBox and Windows Server.<br/>

 <img src="https://i.imgur.com/fFOllVt.png"/>